VernonJuelich/Teams_Powershell/README.md

-Location to stor Custom powershell scripts for supporting Teams Calling environments
+Location for Custom powershell scripts for supporting Teams Calling environments

 ContactImport.ps1 - (Leverages the module of AADInternals) Prompts for targeted User UPN (Can be a User or a CAP account)